Grand Prix of Finland: History

 No competitions were held from 2019 to 2021 since the Grand Prix of Finland – at that point called the Grand Prix of Helsinki – had been a one-time substitute for the Cup of China.
 Following the 2022 Russian invasion of Ukraine, Russian and Belarusian athletes were banned from participating in international figure skating competitions.
 The ISU also ordered that no international competitions would be held in Russia or Belarus.
 Therefore, the Rostelecom Cup, which had been scheduled for that November, was cancelled.
 As such, the Grand Prix of Finland – now retitled the Grand Prix of Espoo – was staged to serve as a replacement.
 In 2024, the Grand Prix of Finland adopted the name Finlandia Trophy, which had previously been the name of Finland's Challenger Series event.

-The 2025 Finlandia Trophy is scheduled to be held 21–23 November in Helsinki.
+The 2026 Finlandia Trophy is scheduled to be held from 20 to 22 November in Helsinki.